 Larry Hazzard, Sr.

-A former three-time Golden Glove Champion with an extensive background in government and sports administration, Larry Hazzard, Sr. is serving as Commissioner of the State Athletic Control Board (SACB) for the second time in his career.
+An International Boxing Hall of Famer with an extensive background in government and sports administration, Larry Hazzard, Sr. is serving as Commissioner of the State Athletic Control Board (SACB) for the second time in his career.

 Hazzard was the chief boxing referee in New Jersey when, in late 1985, he was appointed SACB Commissioner by then-Governor Tom Kean.
 He served as Commissioner for 22 years before moving on to other professional opportunities.